Point72/raydar/docs/wiki/Local-Development-Setup.md

 ## Guidelines

-After developing a change locally, ensure that both [lints](Build-CSP-from-Source#lint-and-autoformat) and [tests](Build-CSP-from-Source#testing) pass.
+After developing a change locally, ensure that both [lints](Build-from-Source#lint-and-autoformat) and [tests](Build-from-Source#testing) pass.
 Commits should be squashed into logical units, and all commits must be signed (e.g. with the `-s` git flag).
-CSP requires [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) for all contributions.
+We require [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) for all contributions.

 If your work is still in-progress, open a [draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
 Otherwise, open a normal pull request.
 It might take a few days for a maintainer to review and provide feedback, so please be patient.
 If a maintainer asks for changes, please make said changes and squash your commits if necessary.
 If everything looks good to go, a maintainer will approve and merge your changes for inclusion in the next release.